Find profits in Bitcoin by watching human behaviour

 What about quiet trading periods?

-Expert for the day
+The trading expert for the day

 Trading is a mix of volatile and quiet trading periods.
 In the quiet periods, traders may not be making any money as they try to figure out the new pattern or adjust their strategy.